Venture Into the Community

 Holiday Events – Join the fun downtown as they celebrate the different holidays such as St. Patrick’s Day, 4th of July, Halloween and the ever popular Reindeer Romp in December with great food, parades, 5K runs, and 1.5-mile walks.

-Unique Shopping and Great Restaurants – Experience firsthand the many unique shops in downtown Kirksville, as well as the wide variety of restaurants that offer Chinese food, pizza, ice cream, steaks, Italian cuisine, homemade breads and flavored coffees.
+Unique Shopping and Great Restaurants – Experience firsthand the many unique shops in downtown Kirksville, as well as the wide variety of restaurants that offer Chinese food, pizza, ice cream, steaks, Italian cuisine, homemade baked goods, and flavored coffees.
 For more information about dining options in Kirksville, check out www.visitkirksville.com.

 Summer on the Square – Friday nights during the summer, the Kirksville Arts Association sponsors live music.
 For more information, visit kirksvillearts.com.